AliGoodarzi-Ai/AliGoodarzi-Ai/README.md

-#💫 About Me
+# 💫 About Me

-I hold a Master’s degree in Computer Science and Engineering from the University of Oulu, awarded with Outstanding distinction.
+I hold a Master’s degree in Computer Science and Engineering from the University of Oulu, awarded with **"Outstanding" distinction**.
 My background is in applied artificial intelligence, with experience designing and building intelligent systems for real-world impact.

-Core skill families:
+**Core skill:**

-AI & Machine Learning Engineering: Large Language Models (LLMs), generative AI, deep learning, semantic search, and computer vision.
+- **AI & Machine Learning Engineering:** Large Language Models (LLMs), generative AI, deep learning, semantic search, and computer vision.
-Data & Pipeline Engineering: Data flow design, multi-stage retrieval pipelines, vector embeddings, and scalable API integration.
+- **Data & Pipeline Engineering:** Data flow design, multi-stage retrieval pipelines, vector embeddings, and scalable API integration.
-System Architecture: Modular AI system design, prompt engineering, and integrating theoretical frameworks (argumentation, critical thinking, cognitive scaffolding) into practical applications.
+- **System Architecture:** Modular AI system design, prompt engineering, and integrating theoretical frameworks (argumentation, critical thinking, cognitive scaffolding) into practical applications.
-Human-Centric & Industrial AI: Context-aware guidance, safety monitoring, and decision support systems for collaborative and industrial environments.
+- **Human-Centric & Industrial AI:** Context-aware guidance, safety monitoring, and decision support systems for collaborative and industrial environments.

-Project highlights:
+**Project highlights:**
 I have developed a semantic search and feedback platform for argument analysis, and built computer vision systems that combine object detection with contextual reasoning for industrial safety and guidance.
 These experiences have given me a broad and adaptable AI toolbox, ready for both research and industry challenges.

 Outside of work, I enjoy hiking, working out, and exploring new ideas through podcasts and reading.

-## 🌐 Socials:
+## 🌐 Socials
 🔗 [ResearchGate Profile](https://www.researchgate.net/profile/Ali-Goodarzi-7?ev=hdr_xprf)
 🔗 [Personal Website](https://aligoodarzi-ai.github.io)